jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-exploitation of vulnerabilities.40 This helps illustrate that when choosing a vendor, software that is secure by design would make a difference.We recommend that folks who are involved in both software development and software procurement take the time to review the recently updated
+exploitation of vulnerabilities.40 This helps illustrate that when choosing a vendor, software that is secure by design would make a difference.
-Secure by Design41 report by CISA and 17 U.S. and international partners.
-It shows how software can be made to have better security outcomes and what to look for as a buyer.
-The DBIR does not intend to foster any bad blood with software providers that might be falling short of their goals in keeping their products safe, but if there ever was a clear time to make a statement by prioritizing this elegant solution to a growing threat, this is it.
-We can see the costs of not acting all too well.39Eat your heart out, CVSS (Common Vulnerability Scoring System).
+Figure 20\.
+Time from publication of vulnerability to first scan seen (from 2020 onward)
+23
-40Have a look at the Introduction subsection in this Results and analysis section.
+2024 DBIR Results and analysis
+42Who would win in a fightan email server or a file server with prep time?
+43Perhaps not in maturity, as some people assets will have their security attributes compromised to avoid going to therapy.
+44The DBIR authors pickleball team name
+45This is likely too much VERIS Standard inside baseball for the average reader, but we are amused very easily by things like this.
-41https:www.cisa.govresources\-toolsresourcessecure\-by\-design2024 DBIR Results and analysis22Figure 20\.
-Time from publication of vulnerability to first scan seen (from 2020 onward)Non CISA KEVCISA KEVDays until first scanVERIS AssetsAnalyzing the VERIS Assets helps us understand where all those attacks we keep harping on are focused, and everyone sure needs help in
+46Just keep it on your file server.
+It should be fine, right?
+(Not really) Analyzing the VERIS Assets helps us understand where all those attacks we keep harping on are focused, and everyone sure needs help in